 Deadline: May 1st

-The New Jersey Restaurant Educational Foundation (NJRHA) sponsors four New Jersey scholarships each year, such as the $800 Garden State Silver Plate Scholarship.
-It’s designed for graduating high school seniors statewide who have completed Foundations I and II of the ProStart Curriculum with a minimum 2.5 GPA and intend to pursue food-related college majors.
-Accepted applicants must write a 500-700 word essay discussing their restaurant industry goals and biggest culinary influences.
+The New Jersey Restaurant Educational Foundation sponsors four New Jersey scholarships each year.
+They include the $800 Garden State Silver Plate Scholarship.
+It’s designed for graduating high school seniors statewide who have completed Foundations I and II of the ProStart Curriculum.
+They must have a minimum 2.5 GPA and intend to pursue food-related college majors.
+Accepted applicants must write a 500-700 word essay.
+In it they will discuss their restaurant industry goals and biggest culinary influences.

 Contact